pacman-project/pacman-demo/ros_pkgs/README.md

 Build
 -----

-It advised to build the packages from the main CMakeLists.txt, such that all configuration files and paths are already configured.
+It is strongly advised that all packages be built using the main CMakeLists.txt.

-However, you can build the packages independently, if you know where/what to modify in the CMakeLists.txt of a particular package, so please, read the README files before going crazy for compilation errors.
+However, you can build this package following [this tutorial](http://wiki.ros.org/ROS/Tutorials/BuildingPackages) as a ROS package, but you might need to change the CMakeLists.txt to correct paths.

+ToDo: Port the [pose_estimation_uibk](https://github.com/pacman-project/pacman/tree/master/ros_pkgs/perception/pose_estimation_uibk) package to use the pacman interface so there will be no need to adjust the internal CMakeLists.txt file.

+IMPORTANT: If the compilation breaks, please, see the README of the package that is breaking the compilation before going crazy because this project is under development.

 Use
 ---